Causality from the Point of View of Statistics: The simplest statistical model

-These models bring with them a distinction between \emph{observable} and \emph{unobservable} random variables: in (\ref{CausalModelII}), the situations, the treatments and the responses are observable because, already in the deterministic model, they are regarded as empirical data which can be observed or measured in connection with a cause and effect relationship; the $U_n$s and $V_n$s, on the other hand, are regarded as unobservable, because they were brought in precisely as `factors' lying beyond the situations and treatments, i.e.~\!beyond what can be observed or measured.
+These models bring with them a distinction between \emph{observable} and \emph{unobservable} random variables: in (\ref{CausalModelII}), the situations, the treatments and the responses are observable because they are regarded as empirical data which can be observed or measured in connection with a cause and effect relationship; the $U_n$s and $V_n$s, on the other hand, are regarded as unobservable, because they were brought in precisely as `factors' lying beyond the situations and treatments, i.e.~\!beyond what can be observed or measured.
 Of course, unobservable random variables are as mathematical and as `real' as observable random variables; the main reason for distinguishing them is that only the observable ones are used in statistical procedures---such as versions of the matching and stratification procedures mentioned in section \ref{DeterministicModel}, or procedures to estimate functions such as $(\mathbf{x},t)\rightarrow \mathbf{E}[R_n|\mathbf{X}_n=\mathbf{x},T_n=t]$, which plays an important role in the sequel.

 As in section \ref{DeterministicModel}, to say that treatment has an effect on the response---or that there exists a \emph{treatment effect}---in connection with (\ref{CausalModelII}) or (\ref{CausalModelIIa}) is essentially to say that the response function $\rho$ is not constant in its third argument.
-More precisely, treatment has an effect on the response if, for some $n$, conditionally on ${\mathbf X}_n$, $\rho(V_n,{\mathbf X}_n,t)$ varies with $t$ with positive probability.
-Equivalently, there is a treatment effect if and only if\footnote{It is sometimes convenient to refer to the probability distribution $A\rightarrow \mathbf{P}(X\in A)$ of a random variable $X$ as \emph{the law of $X$}, which we denote by ${\cal L}(X)$; similarly, the law of $Y$ conditional on the event $\{X=x\}$, written ${\cal L}(Y|X=x)$, stands for $A\rightarrow \mathbf{P}(Y\in A|X=x)$.}
+However, in order to avoid exceptional cases which are irrelevant for applications, we shall say that treatment has an effect on the response if, for some $n$, conditionally on ${\mathbf X}_n$, $\rho(V_n,{\mathbf X}_n,t)$ varies with $t$ with positive probability; that is, there is a treatment effect if and only if\footnote{It is customary and sometimes convenient to refer to the probability distribution $A\rightarrow \mathbf{P}(X\in A)$ of a random variable $X$ as \emph{the law of $X$}, which we denote by ${\cal L}(X)$; similarly, the law of $Y$ conditional on the event $\{X=x\}$, written ${\cal L}(Y|X=x)$, stands for $A\rightarrow \mathbf{P}(Y\in A|X=x)$.}